A new school for Hornsby

 Blue Gum also chooses to respectfully acknowledge the First Nation's Peoples - past, present, and emerging - as the traditional custodians of the land on which Mount Errington was built.
 May we care for the land, and for the people who meet in this place, in a manner that gives honour to our nation's first peoples.

-A Development Application was submitted to Hornsby Shire Council in December 2019, outlining the details of our proposal to establish a low-fee, not-for-profit community school in the region, providing education for children in Preschool (32 places for 3-5 year olds) and Primary School (48 places for K-6 students).
+A Development Application was submitted to Hornsby Shire Council in December 2019, outlining the details of our proposal to establish a low-fee, not-for-profit community school in the region, providing education for children in Preschool (32 places for 3-5 year olds) and Primary School (48 places for 5 to 8 year olds).

 For those interested in responses to commonly asked questions about the proposal, you can find this additional information on our FAQs page.